How gamification can be used to change driving behaviors

 - Letting employees know where they are and where they’re going (a sense of purpose)

-- Reinforcing good behavior through rewards and incentives
+- Reinforcing positive driving behavior change through rewards and incentives

 - Giving them a sense of achievement and pride